TheOnly8Z/tacrp_pages/_drafts/update2.md

 <video muted src="{{ '/assets/videos/reloadcancel2.mp4' | relative_url }}" controls="controls" style="max-width: 100%;"></video>

-### Most Tactical
+### Much Tactical Very Realism
 A few touches to the tactical attachments.

 The Radar's beeping is made quieter when nothing is around.
 You can disable it for yourself if you still find it too grating - but this doesn't affect other players hearing your radar (and you hearing theirs)!

 Also, you can now tell if the target is above or below you, as they will show up as a pointed triangle.